- Province: Western Cape

 - Municipality: Saldanha Bay

-The original name of the area was Twisfontein, which translated means “Dispute fountain” This is from an incident where two farmers fought over the only available freshwater spring in the area.
-When there was eventually a settlement, the town was named Prosesfontein. (‘Lawsuit Spring’) because the rights to the spring caused so many arguments as water is a scarce commodity here.
-After the inauguration of the church, peace (vrede) reigned and the new town was called Vredenburg.
+The original name of the area was Twisfontein, which translates to “Dispute fountain” This is from an incident where two farmers fought over the only available freshwater spring in the area.
+The town was then named Prosesfontein. (‘Lawsuit Spring’) Because the rights to the spring caused so many arguments, as water is a scarce commodity here.
+After the inauguration of the church, peace (vrede) reigned, and the new town was called Vredenburg. (‘Peaceful Town’).
+The peace monument is in Church Street.

+Close by is a large township which has sprung up since the iron and steel factory was built.
 The town is surrounded by Fynbos, wheat fields, dairy and sheep farms.

-WEATHER IN VREDENBuRG TODAY
+WEATHER IN VREDENBURG TODAY

-Things to do and see Vredenburg
+Things to do and see in Vredenburg

-- There are some great birdwatching opportunitiesÂ
+- There are some great birdwatching opportunities

 - Monument in Church Street